 You should be aware that the use of the internet is not entirely secure, and although we will do our best to protect your personal data, we cannot guarantee the security or integrity of any personal information that is transferred from you or to you via the internet.
 Any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features such as encryption to try to prevent unauthorised access.

 - Where it is within our legitimate interests to process your information to further our mission to put the power of computing and digital making into the hands of people all over the world.
-We know that under this basis of processing, we have a heightened responsibility to keep your interests central and to make sure that your rights as a data subject override our legitimate interest.
+We know that under this lawful basis for processing, we have a heightened responsibility to keep your interests central and to make sure that your rights as a data subject override our legitimate interests.

 - Where we need to comply with a legal obligation.